-- 1. The public interest includes, but is not confined to: - i) Detecting or exposing crime or serious impropriety. - ii) Protecting public health and safety. - iii) Preventing the public from being misled by an action or statement of an individual or organisation. - 2.
+- 1. The public interest includes, but is not confined to: - Detecting or exposing crime, or the threat of crime, or serious impropriety. - ii.
+Protecting public health or safety. - iii.
+Protecting the public from being misled by an action or statement of an individual or organisation. - Disclosing a person or organisation's failure or likely failure to comply with any obligation to which they are subject. - v.
+Disclosing a miscarriage of justice. - Raising or contributing to a matter of public debate, including serious cases of impropriety, unethical conduct or incompetence concerning the public. - vii.
+Disclosing concealment, or likely concealment, of any of the above. - 2.
 There is a public interest in freedom of expression itself. - 3.
-Whenever the public interest is invoked, the Regulator will require editors to demonstrate fully that they reasonably believed that publication, or journalistic activity undertaken with a view to publication, would be in the public interest and how, and with whom, that was established at the time. - 4.
-The Regulator will consider the extent to which material is already in the public domain, or will become so. - 5.
-In cases involving children under 16, editors must demonstrate an exceptional public interest to over-ride the normally paramount interest of the child.
+The regulator will consider the extent to which material is already in the public domain or will or will become so. - 4.
+Editors invoking the public interest will need to demonstrate that they reasonably believed publication - or journalistic activity taken with a view to publication - would both serve, and be proportionate to, the public interest and explain how they reached that decision at the time. - An exceptional public interest would need to be demonstrated to over-ride the normally paramount interests of children under 16.